 We'll let you in on a little secret that "they" don't want you to know: College is expensive!

-But seriously, it's not just tuition, either.
-Chances are your child will also have to buy books (which are increasing in price faster than tuition!), new clothes,
+But seriously, it's not just tuition.
+Your child will have to buy books, new clothes,

 1. A Printer

 Parents: Since your time at college, most schools have entered what is now being referred to as "the digital age."
-That means that professors increasingly accept, or even prefer, papers and assignments delivered paperlessly via email.
-Outside of home-made fliers for frat parties, modern students may find that they never have to print a single piece of paper, so why invest in a printer?
+That means that professors increasingly accept, or even prefer, papers and assignments delivered paperlessly via email or upload.
+Modern students may find that they never have to print a single piece of paper, so why invest in a printer?

-Sure, they might run into that one, ancient, crusty old professor who quips "I've never had to reboot a pencil!" as he glares at all the laptops he's seeing, but most schools offer printing facilities that are either free or cheap to use.
+Sure, they might run into that one, ancient, crusty old professor who quips "I've never had to reboot a pencil!" as he glares at all the laptops he's seeing, but, because of that dinosaur-with-tenure, most schools offer printing facilities that are either free or cheap to use.

 2. A Tablet